Newlands College: Houses

 The school has four houses, which form classes are assigned to.
 They are Kowhai, Matai, Rimu, and Totara which are named after native New Zealand trees.
 Each house can earn points in inter-house events such as the annual Tabloids sports day, and the House that has accumulated the highest number of points is awarded the Inter-house Cup at the end of the year.
 The house emblems are placed in order from left to right (first to fourth place) in the school hall for the current status of the standings.
 Each Tabloids sports day is generally on the last Friday of February.

+In 2024, each House decided to create new emblems and flags to brand each house.
+Flags are planned to be voted on for each house during the third term of the school year, while each emblem was decided beforehand.

 Arts

-The school is heavily involved in the arts, with several opportunities available to students.